dfsp-spirit/meshlearn/README.md

 #### Running model training

+Select the model you want to run in `src/clients/` and adapt the settings at the top and/or the defaults for the command line arguments.

-Use one of the run scripts, like: `./run_lgbm.sh`.
+Then run the client script in `ipython` or use one of the run scripts, like: `./run_lgbm.sh`, after adapting the command line arguments in there.

-Be sure to run within the correct `conda` environment!
+Note: Be sure to run within the correct `conda` environment!

 #### Running the unit tests